Zingle/rest-api-documentation/services/PUT_update_id.md

 Field | Description
 --- | ---
 display_name | Service display name
-time_zone | Service time zone
+business_name |  Name used in templates to replace the BUSINESS_NAME placeholder time_zone | Service time zone
 plan_code | Code of the Plan to assign to the service service_address | [Service Address] object.